 Open burning, with a permit issued by the Ashland Fire Department, is allowed from January 15th to May 1st, under regulations of the state of Massachusetts.
 Permits are granted at the sole discretion of the Fire Chief and/or the Duty Officer pending weather conditions.
 In addition, if air pollution levels are too great Massachusetts Department of Environmental Protection can prohibit burning on a daily basis.

 For more information, visit the Massachusetts Department of Environmental Protection Air and Climate page.

 Steps to Obtain Permission to Burn

-- You can apply for a permit online or come to Ashland Fire Station 2 at 70 Cedar Street, during normal business hours, to obtain a permit.
+- You can apply for a permit online or come to Ashland Fire Station 2 at 70 Cedar Street, after January 8th, during normal business hours, to obtain a permit.
 You will provide your address, contact information and then sign your permit stating you understand the rules and regulations about burning.
 There is no fee.

 Burning Rules & Regulations

 - Permits do not carry over yearly, each permit issued for the burning season expires on May 1st of the year issued.